 Beijing → Kaesong/DMZ → Pyongyang

 Ring in the New Year with the Pyongyang Bell in North Korea!
 We’ve got the perfect New Year’s Eve lineup for you!
 We’ll be staying at the historic Koryo Hotel, a popular hotel for locals and foreigners alike that is located in central Pyongyang.
-We’ll spend the morning of New Year’s Eve with a visit to the DMZ before returning to Pyongyang for an awesome night of beer, Korean soju and karaoke.
+We’ll spend the morning of New Year’s Eve with a visit to the DMZ before returning to Pyongyang for an awesome night of Korean beer and food.
 There will be fireworks over the Taedong River and, at midnight, we’ll count down the seconds to the ringing of the Pyongyang Bell, which is North Korea’s traditional way of welcoming the new year.
-On New Year’s Day, we’ll continue the North Korean style celebrations by eating songpyeon, a traditional half-moon sized rice cake.
-We’ll also get to enjoy the indoor facilities of the brand new Munsu Water Park, shoot a rifle at the newly renovated Meari Shooting Range and ride horses at the new Mirim Horseback Riding Club.
+On New Year’s Day, we’ll continue the North Korean style celebrations by eating songpyeon, a traditional half-moon sized rice cake and visiting a local family.
+We’ll also get to enjoy the indoor facilities of the brand new Meari Shooting Range.
 Join us this New Year’s Eve for an experience you will not forget!

 Day 1: Depart for Pyongyang